 - Drowsy or not playful like usual

-Untreated diarrhoea is a major cause of malnutrition, especially in the developing nations.
-Malnutrition is, in turn, the commonest cause of infant deaths all around the world.
-As a parent, one must always watch out for the signs and take remedial action immediately.
+Untreated diarrhoea is a major cause of malnutrition, especially in developing nations.
+Malnutrition is, in turn, the most common cause of infant deaths all around the world.
+As a parent, one must always watch out for the signs, and take remedial action immediately.

 Also Read: Dehydration in Babies